-By careful choosing student loans, grants, and scholarships as part of your entire college financial aid package, you can avoid going into heavy debt.
+By carefully choosing student loans, grants, and scholarships as part of your entire college financial aid package, you can avoid going into heavy debt.

-- Bankrate - What to do with your private student loans during the coronavirus crisis
+- Bankrate - What to do with your private student loans during coronavirus.

 - FinAid: The Smart Student Guide to Financial Aid provides a comprehensive overview of how these programs generally operate as well as a detailed comparison chart for the major loan programs.
 Their Loan Analyzer Calculator will help families compare the terms of different loan programs.

 In order to receive an alternative loan at Central Piedmont, you will need an approved loan application from an outside lender.
 You are free to choose any lender which best serves your needs, but you should visit each potential lender's website to fully evaluate the benefits that they offer before choosing a lender.
 Central Piedmont's Financial Aid Office does not provide a preferred lender list.
 For your convenience, we have provided the FASTChoice private loan tool to help inform you of borrowing essentials and important repayment information.
 Once you review the private loan options, a list of lenders will appear so that you can compare each lender.

 If you choose to apply for a private or alternative loan, you must meet all of the following requirements before funds will be released: